wp-plugins/squirrly-seo/readme.txt

 = 1.1.3 =
 * Added multi-language support in SEO Live Assistant
-* Improved compatibility with other plugins and themes
+* Improved compatibility with other SEO plugins and themes
 * Improved META information

 = 1.1.2 =